What is Brovana?

 Overdose symptoms may include chest pain, fast or irregular heartbeats, nervousness, tremor, muscle cramps, feeling light-headed, and fainting.

-What should I avoid?
+What should I avoid while using Brovana?

 Brovana side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Brovana: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Brovana: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-chest pain, fast or pounding heart beats, restless feeling, tremor;
+tremors, nervousness, chest pain, fast or pounding heartbeats;

-Less serious Brovana side effects may include:
+Common Brovana side effects may include:

 stuffy nose; or